neuro-data-science/neuroviz/README.md

 A set of notebooks to introduce neuroscientists to concepts in information visualization.

+Requirements:

+docker

 To use:

-1. Clone or download this repository
+1. Clone or download this repository and unzip if necessary.

-2. cd into the repository
+2. `cd` into the repository directory

-3. Call docker:
+3. Call docker: Make sure to replace `[/outside_path/to/data/]` with a pointer to a location on your local computer where data can be stored.

 ```
-docker run -it --rm -v /outside_path/to/data/:/data -v $PWD:/home/neuro/test -p 8888:8888 satra/ibro-workshop-2017
+docker run -it --rm -v [/outside_path/to/data/]:/data -v $PWD:/home/neuro/test \
+      -p 8888:8888 satra/ibro-workshop-2017
 ```

-4. inside docker, first download data if you haven't:
+4. Inside Docker, first download data if you haven't.
+If you have mounted the external path properly, you only need to do this once.
+This will take some time.

 ```
 cd /data